James McClean

-James Joseph McClean (born 22 April 1989) is an Irish professional footballer who plays as a winger for club Wrexham.
+James Joseph McClean (born 22 April 1989) is an Irish professional footballer who plays as a winger for League of Ireland Premier Division club Derry City.

 McClean began his career with Trojans, Institute, and Derry City of his hometown.
 He signed for Sunderland in England's Premier League in 2011 and moved to Wigan Athletic in August 2013.
 He spent two seasons at Wigan, claiming their player of the year award in the latter, and then returned to the Premier League by joining West Bromwich Albion in June 2015.
 McClean spent three season with the Baggies before joining Stoke City in July 2018.
 McClean re-signed for Wigan Athletic in August 2021 and joined Wrexham two years later.

 McClean was born and brought up in Derry and played for the Northern Ireland national under-21 football team, but declined a call-up to the senior squad because he wanted to play for the Republic of Ireland.
 In February 2012, McClean received international clearance from FIFA which made him eligible to play for the Republic of Ireland, making his debut against the Czech Republic in the same month.
 He made 103 appearances for the nation over the next 11 years, and represented them at the UEFA European Championship in 2012 and 2016.